Rendering showing view of building elevation from the north-west.

 Designed around a large, semi-covered, open-air courtyard, the embassy’s extensive outdoor space enhances opportunities for events and collaboration.

-By incorporating the Benjamin Franklin Center on-site, the embassy has a flexible programming space to conduct a broad range of public engagement activities that will enhance connections between the United States and Mexico.
+By incorporating the Benjamin Franklin Center on-site, the embassy has a flexible programming space to conduct a broad range of public engagement activities that will enhance connections between the people of United States and Mexico.

 Interior rendering of consular waiting area at the new U.S. embassy Mexico City.